Author has written 12 stories for Terminator: Sarah Connor Chronicles.

-Get to know me: My name is Russell.
-I am a 48 year old, single adult male.
+About the Author My name is Russell.
+I am a 49 year old, single adult male.
 I've worked as a draftsman in various fields, including architecture, civil engineering and electrical engineering.
 My preferred field is Electrical Engineering.
 I've also spent a lot of time building and rebuilding computers.
-In my twenties and thirties I dedicated a lot of time renovating my home.
-I have Associates Degrees in Architecture and in Electrical Engineering.
+In my twenties and thirties I dedicated a lot of time renovating my home, framing, plaster repair, drywall, insulation, electrical.
+I have Associates Degrees in Architecture and in Electrical Engineering and diplomas in Computer Service and Repair.
 Late in 2009 I began accepting Social Security Disability as arthritis was making it harder and harder to do the work I was trained for, and impossible to do the only other jobs available to do at the time.
 It is not something I readily admit to but I feel you should know and perhaps come to some better understanding of who I am.

 You can contact me through my email address above or one of the services below.

 The best websites to visit for "Terminator: The Sarah Connor Chronicles" are:

 The best websites to visit for "Firefly" and Summer Glau are:

 "Just because no one has been fortunate enough to realize how wonderful you are, doesn't mean you shine any less." - Summer Glau, in a letter to my twitter friend Sammy9578.

 "Real heroes are men who fall and fail and are flawed, but win out in the end because they've stayed true to their ideals and beliefs and commitments."
 Kevin Costner

 "Man has been endowed with reason, with the power to create, so that he can add to what he's been given."
 Anton Chekhov (1860-1904) Russian dramatist and writer